-The Executive Committee has the authority to act on matte the BOD may entrust to it for action in between BOD meeting More specifically, it reviews and approves loans and other credit-related matters, investments, purchase of stocks, bon securities and other commercial papers for the bank.
+The Executive Committee has the authority to act on matters as the BOD may entrust to it for action in between BOD meetings.
+More specifically, it reviews and approves loans and other credit-related matters, investments, purchase of stocks, bonds, securities and other commercial papers for the bank.